raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 ### so what's the difference between currying and partial application?

-"Currying is the decomposition of a polyary function into a chain of nested unary functions.
+"Currying is the decomposition of a polyadic function into a chain of nested unary functions.
 Thus decomposed, you can partially apply one or more arguments,[^also] although the curry operation itself does not apply any arguments to the function."

-"Partial application is the conversion of a polyary function into a function taking fewer arguments arguments by providing one or more arguments in advance."
+"Partial application is the conversion of a polyadic function into a function taking fewer arguments arguments by providing one or more arguments in advance."

 ### is that all there is?

 Yes.
 And no. Here are some further directions to explore on your own:

 1. We saw how to use currying to implement partial application.
 Is it possible to implement partial application with currying?
 Why?
 Why not?[^tao]
 2. All of our examples of partial application have concerned converting binary functions into unary functions by providing one argument.
-Write more general versions of `applyFirst` and `applyLast` that provide one argument to any polyary function.
+Write more general versions of `applyFirst` and `applyLast` that provide one argument to any polyadic function.
 For example, if you have a function that takes four arguments, `applyFirst` should return a function taking three arguments.
-3. When you have `applyFirst` and `applyLast` working with all polyary functions, try implementing `applyLeft` and `applyRight`: `applyLeft` takes a polyary function and one *or more* arguments and leftmost partially applies them.
+3. When you have `applyFirst` and `applyLast` working with all polyadic functions, try implementing `applyLeft` and `applyRight`: `applyLeft` takes a polyadic function and one *or more* arguments and leftmost partially applies them.
 So if you provide it with a ternary function and two arguments, it should return a unary function. `applyRight` does the same with rightmost application.
-4. Rewrite curry and rightmostCurry to accept any polyary function.
+4. Rewrite curry and rightmostCurry to accept any polyadic function.
 So just as a binary function curries into two nested unary functions, a ternary function should curry into three nested unary functions and so on.
 5. Review the source code for [allong.es], the functional programming library extracted from [JavaScript Allongé][ja], especially [partial_application.js][pa].

 Thanks for reading, if you discover a bug in the code, please either [fork the repo][repo] and submit a pull request, or [submit an issue on Github][issue].